srinivaskool/Net-Run-Rate-Calculator/README.md

 # Net-Run-Rate-Calculator
- A Python Code To Calculate Net Run Rate  Of Cricket Match or Series using the teams scores and overs
+ A Python Code To Calculate Net Run Rate Of Cricket Match or Series Using The Teams Scores and Overs